 This Alaska cruise review was written by an AdventureSmith Explorations crew member.
 Read all AdventureSmith Expert Reviews for more trip reports.
-For dates, rates and booking information on this trip, see Alaska’s Glaciers & Whales, or contact one of our Adventure Specialists to learn more about our small ship cruises and wilderness adventures: 1-800-728-2875.
+For dates, rates and booking information on this trip, see Alaska’s Glaciers & Whales, or contact one of our Adventure Specialists to learn more about our Alaska trips and small ship cruises: 1-800-728-2875.